appoly/mail-web/README.md

     return true;
 });
 ```

+### Laravel 11 Notes
+In Laravel 11, the `AuthServiceProvider` is not included in new projects by default.
+Gates can be defined in the `AppServiceProvider` instead.

 In your local environment, it's advised to set your mail driver to LOG to prevent SMTP errors.